 Brock Microscopes are practically child-proof and the optics are fantastic!
-We have the model #70 along with additional eyepieces and objectives and carrying cases.
+We currently have additional eyepieces and objectives and carrying cases.
 The Brock Magiscope is #1 in science and nature centers and is the world's only American made microscope.

 SMART Centre Market is "home of the $1.00 single scoop cone", so come bring your family and satisfy your icecream craving affordably.
 For extra fun, you can eat your icecream between the large megalodon jaw replica and the sculpture of the T.rex skull!